 Should I Do My Own Taxes or Hire a Professional?
 15 Personal Finance Bloggers Weigh-In!

 This is a common question people have regarding tax preparation.
 On one hand, the services of a professional tax preparer could be costly- potentially cutting into a much anticipated income tax refund sorely needed by many Americans.
 On the other hand, skipping the services of a knowledgeable tax professional familiar with U.S. tax codes and laws could cost even more money if your self-prepared filings are inaccurate.
+These days things have an extra layer of complication if you do some of your transactions online and handle bitcoin.
+You can find information if you check out xcoins.io, but if you do handle bitcoin yourself I would suggest you get a professional to handle this for you just to be safe.
+This also gives you someone to contact if anything related to this new filing brings up any issues or raises any questions.

 This subject is especially important for people with more complicated financial scenarios: small businesses, landlords, etc. I happened to be in that category, so I went to the “interwebs” to get help.
 To help settle the matter, I posed this question to some buddies in a personal finance blogger group.
 The responses were varied with some suggesting that a person should almost always use professional tax-filing services and others recommending self-preparation with applications like TurboTax.
 Then, there were the folks advising people to give tax preparation a whirl themselves comparing results their professional preparer’s.

 Personally, I’ve used a CPA for years since we do have a business situation to consider, but based on the responses below I might be changing that up.
 Without further ado, let’s see what my brainy buddies have to say about self-serve versus hiring out tax preparation.
+We recommend taking a look at this Annual Return Filing Services Singapore company and improve your finances.

 Eric J. Nisall of AccountLancer.com– TurboTax is good for very basic 1040 returns.
 The problem I see with it and similar programs is that everything is after-the-fact, so if you don’t know what you’re doing during the year, you can be missing out on how you approach business operations.
 I would say having someone prepare your Schedule C (or 1120-S) and then save money by copying the info over to TurboTax and filing the 1040 on your own would be a moderately safer option to save some cash.
 There are always drawbacks to doing things yourself, but some people are confident trying.
 Just remember that it’s cheaper to pay someone to do it right the first time than it is to pay someone to fix it, plus interest and penalties should you do it wrong, all in an effort to save a few bucks.
+Also, tax consulting goes a long way if you want to learn more about your taxes.

 Nicole Rosen of FinanceDiva.com– You don’t HAVE to use a CPA.
 You can use TurboTax and other similar programs.
 However, in order to take full advantage of them then you need to spend time educating yourself on the tax laws.
 I have been doing taxes professionally for 10 years and I’m not a CPA.
 I am a tax instructor along with tax preparer.
 I teach and oversee other preparers.